Children & Youth After School

 Tuesday 7:00-8:00PM, volunteers assists the Special Olympics swim team coaches and their team practices.
 Volunteers will be paired up one-on-one with athletes.
 Volunteers need to be able to swim with the athletes.
 The programs have coaches in the water as well and on the deck at all times.
 Lifeguards will be on site throughout the entire program.
 The Windham High School is located at walking distance from Eastern, across High Street.
 Transportation will not be provided.

-Monday 4:30-5:30: In the Kids Books and Athletics program, college students read interactively with elementary school children to promote literacy.
+*Tuesday’s activity will be the Kids Books and Athletics (KBA) Program in which college students read interactively with elementary school children to promote literacy.
 In addition, college students lead structured physical activities to promote physical health.

 Middle School Age